krussll/etsysimplicity/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 ## How long do lawn bowls last?

-Lawn bowls, if cared for correctly, can last 20-30 years - if not longer.
+**Lawn bowls, if cared for correctly, can last 20-30 years - if not longer.
 Lawn bowls can be put through a process called "stamping", which is a series of tests and repairs.
-You can see when a bowl was last "stamped" by looking at the markings on the bowl.
+You can see when a bowl was last "stamped" by looking at the markings on the bowl.**

+## What is jack high in lawn bowls?

+**"Jack High" refers to a bowl that finishes directly parallel to the jack.
+Both the jack and the bowl were delivered with the exact same force (or "weight").
+This is the ideal result for a delivery in lawn bowl.**